gruns/blagoblag/content/drafts/state-of-news-tls.rst

 enough.`_

-If you, the reader, work for one of these websites, please, advocate internally for prioritizing the availability of TLS, and redirecting HTTP traffic to HTTPS (and deploying `HSTS`_).
+If you, the reader, work for one of these websites, please, advocate internally for prioritizing the availability of TLS, redirecting HTTP traffic to HTTPS, and deploying `HSTS`_.

-Everyone else, please reach out to the news websites you read to ask them for TLS, to protect you, the reader's, privacy and the integrity and authenticity of your access to these websites.
+Everyone else, please reach out to the news websites you read and ask them for TLS, to protect your privacy and the integrity and authenticity of your access to these websites.

 Surely a fundamental component of a free press, ultimately necessary for a functioning democracy, is the ability of the people to access the press